jdiedrick/beamcenterworkshop/README.md

 We will do a number of fun movement exercises, as well as show off different potential modes of body movement and touching:

--1 to 1
+- 1 to 1

--1 to Many
+- 1 to Many

--Many to Many
+- Many to Many

 As well as different audio synthesis methods that can be used depending on what kind of movement and touch you want to use: